 There are, however, several people who not only aren’t afraid of heights, but they simply enjoy spending their time on high altitudes.

 If you are one of them, you probably take pleasure in feeling the adrenaline rush connected with being high up above the ground and admiring incredible views of the earth below.
 If this is the case, there are several job opportunities that you may want to consider.

 Here is a list of 10 Ideal Jobs for People who are Not Afraid of Heights:

 Spending most of your working day on the roof may not sound as daunting as some other high-altitude jobs.
-But considering having to deal with all the weather conditions, often with only a safety cord for security, it’s definitely not a career choice for those who’d rather keep their feet firmly on the ground.
+But considering having to deal with all the weather conditions, often with only a safety cord for security, it’s not a career choice for those who’d rather keep their feet firmly on the ground.

-Your responsibilities would be to determine the condition of the roof, choose the best solutions for your clients’ concerns and estimate the possible costs, among others.
-As a roofer, you’ll also be expected to be in a good shape, as this line of work demands that you perform many physically taxing activities.
+Your responsibilities would be to determine the condition of the roof, choose the best solutions for your clients’ concerns, and estimate the possible costs, among others.
+As a roofer, you’ll also be expected to be in good shape, as this line of work demands that you perform many physically taxing activities.